elmerreal98/elmerreal98/README.md

 <div>
  <p>
 I'm looking for an opportunity as junior DevOps Engineer.
 At the moment I don't have any professional experience but I trust that I have the knowledges, skills, and motivation to help businesses to reduce the gap between development and operations.
-My aspiration is to grow and become and expert in Cloud  Computing and DevOps.
+My aspiration is to grow and become an expert in Cloud  Computing and DevOps.

 Some of my qualifications are fast learner, hard worker, and be a team player.
 I also have experience in many programming languages, databases, scripting language, DevOps tools, and cloud platforms.